 Julianna Barrera-Gomez is a Research Fellow at OCLC and is assisting with this project.
 She has an MS in Information Science from the University of Michigan School of Information and an MA in Anthropology from the University of California, Riverside.
 Her interests include digital archiving and preservation, particularly understanding user expectations and providing tools and methods to increase visibility and accessibility of cultural heritage holdings.
 (Summer 2012 – Summer 2013)

 Alexa Hagen is a research assistant on this project.
 She is an MSI student at the University of Michigan School of Information specializing in Archives & Records Management.
 Her research interests include digital preservation and archives workflows, data curation and storage, and accessibility in archives.
-(Winter 2015 – present)
+(Winter 2015 – Winter 2016)

 Rebecca Frank is a research assistant on this project.
 She is a Ph.D. candidate at the University of Michigan School of Information; her research interests include digital preservation and access, disaster planning for digital repositories, and audit and certification processes for trustworthy digital repositories.
-(Fall 2012 – present)
+(Fall 2012 – Fall 2014)

 Adam Kriesberg is a research assistant on this project.
 He is a Ph.D. student at the University of Michigan School of Information; his research interests include digital preservation and access, data curation and the digital humanities.
 Previously, he served as a research assistant on the Archival Metrics Project.
 (Fall 2011 – Summer 2012, Winter 2013 – Fall 2013)

 Jessica Schaengold is a graduate student research assistant on the DIPIR project.
 She is a masters student at the University of Michigan School of Information and is studying Archives and Records Management.
 (Fall 2011 – Winter 2012, Fall 2012 – Winter 2013)